passagemath/passagemath-pkg-lefschetz-family/README.md

 from lefschetz_family import Hypersurface
 X = Hypersurface(P)
 ```
-The period matrix of $X$ is the simply given by:
+The period matrix of $X$ is then simply given by:
 ```python
 X.period_matrix
 ```